ml4astro/icml2025/index.md

 An important aspect to the success of Machine Learning in Astrophysics is to create a two-way interdisciplinary dialog in which concrete data-analysis challenges can spur the development of dedicated Machine Learning tools, which this workshop aims to facilitate.
 We expect this workshop to appeal to ICML audiences as an opportunity to connect their research interests to concrete and outstanding scientific challenges.

-# Call for Abstracts

-We welcome submissions that target or _report on_ the following non-exhaustive list of problems:
+We welcome in particular submissions that target or _report on_ the following non-exhaustive list of problems:

 - Efficient high-dimensional inference
 - Robustness to covariate shifts and model misspecification